Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest rated institution of research and education with 28 000 students and 7000 employees.
 Its broad range of academic disciplines and internationally esteemed research communities make UiO an important contributor to society.

-1-2 Positions as Postdoctoral Research Fellow available at the Rosseland Centre for Solar Physics (RoCS) at the Institute of Theoretical Astrophysics (ITA).
+A Position as Postdoctoral Research Fellow is available at the Rosseland Centre for Solar Physics (RoCS) at the Institute of Theoretical Astrophysics (ITA).

 The appointment is a fulltime position and is made for a period of up to three years (10% of which is devoted to required duties, usually in the form of teaching activities).